 Her solo exhibitions include Patty Hudak in China, Being 3 Gallery, Beijing, China (2015); Patty Hudak, Grace Hotel Gallery, Beijing, China (2014-15); True Colors, US Embassy Beijing American Center, Beijing, China (2013); On the Curve, Viva Now, Beijing, China (2009); and Garden Helices, 5 OPT Gallery, Hong Kong (2008).
 Group exhibitions include Beyond the Three Perfections, Dublin Castle, Dublin, Ireland (2017)Mi-Lab Exhibition, 3331 Space, Tokyo, Japan (2016, 2017), Tokyo International Art Fair (2017), Tokyo Book Arts Fair, (2016, 2017), Surface(s), Nishimachi Artist Space, Tokyo, Japan (2017); Shadow Sides, Nishimachi Artist Space, Tokyo, Japan (2016); Birth of a Nation, Ning Gallery, Beijing, China (2016); Identity, Emerging Arts Research Center, Beijing, China; and Irish Wave Festival, Inter Art Gallery, Beijing, China (2015).

-In 2016 and 2017, Hudak was an Artist in Residence at Mokuhanga Innovation Laboratory in Yamanashi, Japan.
+In 2016, 2017, and 2019 Hudak was an Artist in Residence at Mokuhanga Innovation Laboratory in Yamanashi, Japan, where she has studied traditional woodblock printing with Japanese Masters.
 She was honored to serve as a juror for the 2017 College Women’s Association of Japan 61st Print Show and served as Art Manager for the 2016 College Women’s Association Exhibition Intimate Dimensions.
 She has been a guest lecturer at the Irish Embassy, Beijing; the US Embassy Beijing American Center (2013), and Beijing Normal University (2012), and served as Artist in Residence at Harrow International School Beijing (2014-2015).
 She was awarded Being 3 Gallery Geography Projects Award in 2015 for her installation, Sailing to Byzantium.
 In addition to practicing art, she has curated small group exhibitions at Nishimachi Artist Space in Tokyo, Japan.